 Speaking of rest, getting a good night’s sleep is also key when sick, but unfortunately, it’s not the easiest feat to achieve.

-Among Nokia Thermo users who also track their sleep with a Nokia device, the number of wake-ups during the night increased by an average of 50% when they had a fever, from 3.2 to 4.8.
+Among Thermo users who also track their sleep with a Withings device, the number of wake-ups during the night increased by an average of 50% when they had a fever, from 3.2 to 4.8.
 However, once again, the disparities vary by country.
 Users in France experienced an average of less than one additional wake-up per night when running a fever, while those in the US experienced almost twice as many wake-ups when they had a fever than when they did not.

 It’s interesting to note that over half of these users are parents with children, which may explain the relatively high number of average wake-ups even without a fever.
 Even so, having an elevated body temperature seems to lead to even more difficulty sleeping through the night—and this effect may be amplified as the illness makes its way around the house!